 Tip #2: Prove your ability to act swiftly

-I would report the case to the nurse on duty so that the patient can be checked immediately.
+I would report the case to the Mental Health Nurse on duty so that the patient can be checked immediately.
 I would also find out whether the patient was attended to and if medication has been administered.
 Also, I would keep a close watch on the patient to make sure he or she is comfortable.

 14. What Would You Do if a Patient Refuses to Take Medication?

 The interviewer wants to know your response towards a patient who refuses medication.

 Tip #1: Mention the action you would take

 Tip #2: Show your ability to deal with such cases

 I would seek to know why the patient refuses to take medication.
 If it is causing pain or other unsuitable outcomes, I would alert the nurse or doctor concerned to address the matter.
 Otherwise, if the patient has no reasonable basis, I would be firm and let him or her know the dangers of refusing medication.
 I would also restate the importance of medication and encourage the patient to take it.